georchestra/cadastrapp/README.md

 ## Sponsors

-This project has been funded by :
+This project has been funded by:

 <table>